LKlinke/Prodigy/README.md

 ├── tests                  # Prodigy unit tests
 ├── load_env.sh            # script for loading the virtual python environment ├── pyproject.toml         # Prodigy dependencies
-├── reproduce_results.sh   # script for reproducing the results in the paper └── ...
+├── benchmark.py           # script for reproducing the results in the paper └── ...
 ```